thetechcollective/gh-rotator/README.md

   }
 ```

-The example above is quite generic (and oppinionated) and you can probably use it as it is, only renaming the `repo` elements and leaving everything else as it is.
+The example above is quite generic and you can probably use it as it is, only renaming the `repo` elements and leaving everything else as it is.

-The concepts is that the `dev` configuration is rotated by any new commit to `main`.
-The `qa` configuration is more stable, it's  triggered by releasae candidate SemVer tags with an `rc` suffix (e.g. `1.0.12rc`, `1.0.13rc`. `2.1.23rc` etc) and the `prod` config is triggered by SemVer tags ((e.g. `1.0.0`, `1.0.13`. `2.1.0` etc))
+The concept is that the `dev` configuration is rotated by any new commit to `main`.
+The `qa` configuration is more stable, triggered by release candidate SemVer tags with an `rc` suffix (e.g., `1.0.12rc`, `1.0.13rc`, `2.1.23rc`, etc.), and the `prod` configuration is triggered by SemVer tags (e.g., `1.0.0`, `1.0.13`, `2.1.0`, etc.).

-When the dependency map is interpreted it results in a concrete manifest where the version is noted with the SHA and a note to indicate what resloved the SHA1
+When the dependency map is interpreted, it results in a concrete manifest where the version is noted with the SHA and a note indicating what resolved the SHA1.

 Showing the `dev` manifest as an example - staying with the comparison to Python's uv tool this is then the equvivalent to the `uv.lock` file.